MatthieuSarkis/Portfolio-Optimization-and-Goal-Based-Investment-with-Reinforcement-Learning/README.md

 * Use GELU instead of RELU activation? (cf. https://arxiv.org/pdf/1606.08415.pdf)
 * Save hyperparameters in json file
 * Add correlation matrix (defined by a sliding window) to the data.
 It is just a time dependent matrix
+* Possibility to append a certain number of eigenvalues of the correlation matrix
 * Commenter le code en details